Heating and ventilation engineer

 Once in a job, if you work on oil-fired equipment you may find it useful to follow the Oil Firing Technical Association for the Petroleum Industry's (OFTEC) training and registration scheme.

-If your job involves working or training on a construction site you'll need to hold a Construction Skills Certification Scheme (CSCS) card.
+If your job involves working or training on a construction site, you'll need to hold a Construction Skills Certification Scheme (CSCS) card.

 A driving licence is required for some jobs.